LOCAL ARTISTS WE LOVE

 Here are some local artists we love and would like to share with you.

-An artist by trade, Heather also enjoys being a musician and a cave explorer.
-She is known to be an excellent teacher and facilitator, and enjoys inspiring people to follow their dreams.
-Heather’s claywork has been published (“From Mud to Music”, “500 Raku”) and featured in a nationally televised promo (US Cellular, 2010).
+A ceramic artist by trade, Heather also enjoys being a musician and a cave explorer.
+She is known to be an excellent drum-maker, art teacher and facilitator, and enjoys inspiring people to follow their dreams.
 Her musical pursuits include percussion, especially of the Middle East & North Africa, where ceramic drums enjoy a longstanding tradition.
-Outside of the studio, Heather appears frequently as a visiting artist at schools, museums and other venues in the Chicago area.
-Photo: Dan Merlo Photography
+Photo: Dan Merlo Photography.

 Lauren Feece makes art to connect humans to each other, to nature, to power, to healing, to energy, to change.